waku-org/pm/PROCESS.md

    - it is usable by all types of users (operators, web devs, system devs).
    - It is documented (docs, dev rel)
    - It is of high quality (QA, Dogfooding)
-2. Items (Milestones, Deliverables Epics, Tasks) can easily be closed and marked as complete thanks to:
+2. Items (Milestones, Deliverables, Epics, Tasks) can easily be closed and marked as complete thanks to:
     - Minimal external dependencies
     - Minimal intra-team dependency
     - Finite, well-define scope.